Deim0s13/rhoai/02-complaint-intelligence/REBUILD.md

 Installs the RHCL/Kuadrant stack into its own namespace (`kuadrant-system`, created by the script with an OperatorGroup), plus the dedicated `maas-gateway-class` and `maas-default-gateway`.
 Namespace isolation is the prevention control: OLM resolution is per-namespace, so plans generated in kuadrant-system cannot bundle the servicemesh upgrade that is permanently pending in openshift-operators (the mechanism behind both 2026-07-28 incidents; see DEPLOYMENT-LOG-2026-07-29).
 The script inspects the install plan's contents before approving (detection), verifies Service Mesh is unchanged afterwards, and checks for duplicate controllers.
 If any guard trips, stop and open RUNBOOK-servicemesh-recovery.md.

+A clean run ends with three guard confirmations (Service Mesh unchanged at v3.1.x, operator deployment present, no duplicate controllers) followed by the manual-steps block.

+Note that `authorino-operator` installs in `openshift-operators`, not `kuadrant-system`: the platform installs it for kserve, and because it is AllNamespaces, OLM resolves RHCL's dependency against that existing install rather than creating a second copy.
+A resolver-generated authorino subscription may exist in kuadrant-system with no CSV; that is correct, not a fault.
+The scripts check for it cluster-wide.

 ### Phase 2 manual steps: Kuadrant CR and Authorino TLS

 Printed by the script; not yet automated.
-Validated in this exact sequence on 2026-07-29.
+Validated in this exact sequence on two environments (2026-07-28 and 2026-07-29).

-1. Create the Kuadrant CR:
+**Step 1: create the Kuadrant CR**

 ```bash
 oc apply -f manifests/maas/kuadrant-cr.yaml